Vincent Bugliosi: Writing career

 After leaving the district attorney's office, Bugliosi wrote, jointly with Curt Gentry, a book about the Manson trial called Helter Skelter (1974).
 The book won an Edgar Award from the Mystery Writers of America for the best true crime book of the year.
 It was adapted twice for television movies (one produced in 1976 and one in 2004).
 As of 2015, it is the best-selling true crime book in publishing history, with more than 7 million copies sold.
 Bugliosi wrote several other books, mostly dealing with well-known crimes.
 His works include And the Sea Will Tell (1991), which he wrote with Bruce Henderson about the murder case against Stephanie Stearns.
-It was a #1 New York Times bestselling book.
+It was a No. 1 New York Times bestselling book.
 He later wrote Reclaiming History: The Assassination of President John F. Kennedy (2007), in which he challenged numerous conspiracy theories and explored the events surrounding the assassination.
 He also wrote The Prosecution of George W. Bush for Murder (2008), a condemnation of former president George W. Bush's decision to invade Iraq.